sorinlzr/apicomp/README.md

 docker-compose up --build
 ```

 ## APIs

 All three APIs implement the same functionalities to manage **students**.
 The REST API is implemented using Spring Boot, the GraphQL API is implemented using Spring Boot and GraphQL Java, and the gRPC API is implemented using Spring Boot and gRPC.

+### Postman Collection and Environment

+In the `src/main/resources/postman` directory, there is a Postman collection and environment for importing into the Postman app.

+To see the available GraphQL endpoints in Postman, create a new GraphQL request and use schema introspection in Postman with the URL `http://localhost:8080/graphql`.

+To see the available gRPC endpoints in Postman, create a new gRPC request in Postman and import the service definitions that are in `src/main/proto`.

 ### REST API